jmaher/alert_manager/README.md

         source bin/activate

-7. Run the build_docker_images.sh script to create your local docker containers:
+7. Run make to create your local docker containers:

-        cd dockerfiles; ./build-docker-images.sh
+        cd dockerfiles; make all

 8. Start the collection of containers!:

         fig up

-9. Visit http://localhost:8080/alerts.html in your browser and you should be all set.
+9. Visit http://localhost:8080/alerts.html in your browser, or http://192.168.59.103:8080/alerts.html if localhost doesn't work and you should be all set.

 ### Windows based Alert Manager development with Docker